Leg1t/logseq-fluid-ai/readme.md

 Responses can be inserted as sibling blocks or children.
 Multi-block output splits on newlines so each line becomes its own block — used for flashcards, definitions, and lists.

 **Streaming**
 Optional per-prompt or global setting that pipes tokens into the block as they arrive.
-Best for long responses; leave off for short commands.
+Best for long responses.

 **Sanitizer**
-Responses are automatically cleaned before writing, preventing Logseq's "multiple unordered lists not supported" block error.
+Responses are automatically cleaned before writing, in order to prevent Logseq's "multiple unordered lists not supported" block error.

 ---